 From the Ayrshire coast, The Isle of Arran, with its Goat Fell dominated hills, has been likened to a giant warrior sleeping.

-‘The big comb’ of Cir Mhor grew in front of us, intimidating; Ceum na Caillich egged us on.
-At last, among stunning Skye-like rock scenery, the path began to climb in earnest.
+‘The big comb’ of Cir Mhor grew in front of us, intimidating; Ceum na Caillich taunted us.
+At last, amongst stunning Skye-like rock scenery, the path began to climb in earnest.
 To reach The Saddle we put our trust in that path, in many places a steep and rickety staircase through heather and granite boulders.
 And then, just shy of the saddle’s top, we reached the Whin Dyke.

-On the opposite side of the narrow gully, (much akin to Skye’s An Dorus), rose the formidable broken wall of Ceum na Caillich.
-It’s a nerve racking climb but, although exposed, is not as difficult as it appears.
-We were glad to get it past us!
+On the opposite side of the narrow gully rose the formidable broken wall of Ceum na Caillich.
+It’s an exposed scramble but not as difficult as it appears, nevertheless, with no rope its best to find as easy a route around the side as possible; we were glad to get it past us!